-LANDFILL GAS REMEDY

-Landfill gas-made up of methane, carbon dioxide, nitrogen and other gases-is created naturally by the biological decomposition of organic matter in landfills under low-oxygen conditions.
+LOWRY Executive Summary: Status of Operations, Maintenance and Remedial Actions LANDFILL GAS REMEDY Landfill gas-made up of methane, carbon dioxide, nitrogen and other gases-is created naturally by the biological decomposition of organic matter in landfills under low-oxygen conditions.
+The generation of landfill gas is an indication that waste disposed of in the landfill are degrading.
 The Site's landfill gas extraction, collection and treatment system continues to be effective and in compliance, including the gas-to-energy treatment plant, which removes roughly 5,000 tons of methane annually.
 This equates to removing more than 22,000 cars from the road each year.
 The on-site power plant, constructed in 2008, uses landfill gas to fuel four internal combustion engines that generate electricity for a local utility company.
 The electrical power generated is enough to supply 2,500 to 3,000 households.

-LANDFILL COVER

-The former landfill is covered by 4 to 12 feet of compacted clay and soil.
+LANDFILL COVER The former landfill is covered by 4 to 12 feet of compacted clay and soil.
 The "cap" reduces infiltration of rain and snow into the soil, which minimizes further groundwater contamination.
 The cover continues to effectively drain rain and snow, keeping it from penetrating the soil.
 The cap is routinely monitored for any depressions that may form due to settlement that would cause rainwater to pond, among other issues.
 No cap settlement issues were identified in this report.